Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section3/Main.md

-First, society OWNS all of the land, and as a citizen you can purchase the rights to use the land (build, produce, fish, harvest), and  ability to exclude others from using it.
-You are now the Possessor of the land!
-Yay!
+Governments sell plots of land to raise money and encourage economic growth, which in turn improves the living standards of society as a whole.

-So who do I pay?
+If you buy a plot of land, you get two main benefits:
-You pay the current possessor their self-assessed price.
+* The right to use the land
-You also pay X% to society each year*.
+* The right to exclude others from using it

-When do I pay?
+The big difference is that all plots of land must always have a for-sale price.

-All plots of land are always for sale, the current possessor set's their own price.
+Let's see how this improves the allocation of land and the well-being of everyone.